YangLiuqing-add/DDUL/README.md

 **Note**

-In Matlab, you should chose the 0 or 1 to select synthetic or field data.
-In Python, you should chose the Input_patches of 2D/3D synthetic or field data.
-It is important that yc_patch.m, yc_patch_inv.m, yc_patch3d.m, and yc_patch3d_inv.m come from "Fast dictionary learning for noise attenuation of multidimensional seismicdata", and introduced in detail in (https://github.com/chenyk1990/reproducible_research).
+In Matlab, you should choose 0 or 1 to select synthetic or field data.
+In Python, you should choose the Input_patches of 2D/3D synthetic or field data.
+It is important that yc_patch3d.m and yc_patch3d_inv.m come from "Fast dictionary learning for noise attenuation of multidimensional seismic data," and are introduced in detail in (https://github.com/chenyk1990/reproducible_research).